Jun 17, 2025

 • For cost-effective deployments and some basic testing: o3 mini

 My o3 mini vs o1 pro comparison has shown that while o1 pro still leads in absolute capability, the o3 models has a very sufficient performance for their size and API cost.
 Don’t want to use through API and pay for each use?
-Have ChatLabs subscription and it works in a much less limiting way then.
+Have Writingmate subscription and it works in a much less limiting way then.

 OpenAI now continues to improve these models.
 The gap I explored between openai o1 vs o3 is likely to narrow as the newer models receive updates.